pilliKranthi/practice-repo/README.md

 # My git practise

-## Overview
-This project is a brief description of what this project is about.

-## Getting Started

 ### Prerequisites

 Ensure you have Git installed on your machine.
 If not, download and install it from [official Git website](https://git-scm.com/downloads).